Majority voting is not good for heaven or hell, with mirrored performance: Introduction

 \subsection{Contributions of this study}

-The pit of losses paradox is characteristic of unfavorable environments.
-What happens in favorable environments? \aB{One might assume that the agent's expected capital gain curve approaches the line $\mathrm{ECG}=\mu$ in the first quadrant from above as $\mu$ increases, i.e., that majority decisions provide some decreasing positive gain over what the environment offers}.
+The \aG{pit-of-losses paradox} is characteristic of \aG{hostile}\x{unfavorable} environments \aV{(Fig.~\ref{f:prel}a)}.
+What happens in favorable environments? \aB{One might assume \aV{(cf. Fig.~\ref{f:prel}b)} that the agent's expected capital gain curve approaches the line $\mathrm{ECG}=\mu$ in the first quadrant from above as $\mu$ increases, i.e., that majority decisions provide some decreasing positive gain over what the environment offers}.

-However, somewhat surprisingly, this curve intersects the the line $\mathrm{ECG}=\mu$ (or $\mathrm{ECG}/\sigma=\mu/\sigma$, as shown in Fig.~\ref{f:prel}b).
+However, somewhat surprisingly, this curve intersects the line $\mathrm{ECG}=\mu$ (or $\mathrm{ECG}/\sigma=\mu/\sigma$, as shown in Fig.~\ref{f:prel}b).
 This means that under sufficiently favorable conditions, filtering proposals by majority vote is harmful.
 Furthermore, the abscissa of the intersection is equal in absolute value to the zero of the same function, marked with a black circle in Fig.~\ref{f:prel}a.
-In Sections~\ref{s:Res} and~\ref{s:Dis} we study and explain this phenomenon in the more general case of a society consisting of \aB{individualists and a group (or groups)}.

 \aB{Let us consider the following agent strategies.
-An {\em \aB{individualist}\/} casts a vote (half a vote) for a proposal whenever this proposal increases (respectively, preserves) their own capital.
-The `half-vote' outcome is provided to ensure the complementarity effect of {\oppos} proposals in the case of discrete/discontinuous distributions.
-The voting strategy of a {\em group member\/} is to cast a vote (half a vote) for a proposal whenever this proposal increases (respectively, preserves) the total capital of the group.}
+An {\em individualist\/} casts a vote (half a vote) for a proposal whenever this proposal increases (respectively, preserves) their own capital. \aV{The ``half a vote'' is a reasonable contribution in case of abstention.} It ensures the complementarity effect of {\oppos} proposals for discrete/discontinuous distributions \aV{in the results below}.
+The voting strategy of a {\em group member\/} is to cast a vote (half a vote) for a proposal whenever this proposal increases (respectively, preserves) the total capital of the group \aV{this voter belongs to.
+Such a group can also be called a {\em utilitarian group}.
+Clearly, an individualist is a special case of a group.}}

 The question under consideration is: ``How effective is majority voting compared to the simplest decision-making rules (such as unconditional acceptance or rejection) in the environments of various favorability?''